 3. Mobile apps are better for driving customer generation and repeat business.
 A mobile website will be there when customers search for it—but a mobile app is something that can be searched for or stumbled upon in an app store, thus doubling its visibility.
 In addition, a truly valuable app will be shared and recommended by its users, which leads to more downloads.
 Customer loyalty is also affected by mobile apps in a much more substantial way.
 A mobile website it not generally thought of as a generator of repeat business, but having the right app can keep customers loyal to your brand.

 4. Mobile apps have access to smartphones’ hardware functionality.
 When it comes to getting the most out of a smartphone’s camera or other hardware, a mobile website just can’t compare with a mobile app.
-Apps can incorporate a mobile phone’s hardware in innovative, exciting ways that mobile sites can’t even begin to imagine.
+Apps can incorporate a mobile phone’s hardware for asset tracking, healthcare and real estate, among many innovative, exciting ways that mobile sites can’t even begin to imagine.